 Where to Stay in Rome with Kids in Our Expert Opinion

 If convenience is the game, Termini is the name.
-As you might have realised from its name, Termini is the area of Rome situated around the city’s main train and bus stations, making it exceptionally useful as an option when you’re looking for where to stay in Rome with family.
-Less touristy than the central district, it is unsurprisingly well-connected for travelling across the city but is also blessed with several oft-overlooked attractions that should be on your list unless you don’t want to be able to join in on the ‘best parts of Rome’ discussions at the next dinner party you host.
+As you might have realised from its name, Termini is the area of Rome situated around the city’s main train and bus stations, making it exceptionally useful as an option when you’re looking for where to stay in Rome with children.
+Less touristy than the central district, it is unsurprisingly well-connected for travelling across the city.
+But it is also blessed with several oft-overlooked attractions that should be on your list unless you don’t want to be able to join in on the ‘best parts of Rome’ discussions at the next dinner party you host.

 Unfortunately, you can’t stay in the Pope’s apartment (although we wouldn’t put anything past our home critics here at Plum Guide, so keep an eye out).
 However, the area surrounding Vatican City is ideally located for visiting the smallest sovereign state in the world - and even better, it’s a very quiet place to stay once the sun sets, so is a great option for those with little Romans who need early nights.
 And there we have it, our expert guide to where to stay in Rome with kids.
 Enjoy your trip.